erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 Confidentiality Note: All data, queries, and visualisations shown here are 100% synthetic.
 Real analysis was performed on a private production database.

-2. Efficient Parts Delivery Routing for Assembly Lines
+### 3. Efficient Parts Delivery Routing for Car Assembly Lines
-   - Description: Algorithm to optimize delivery routes for automotive parts, considering constraints like one-way paths, capacities, and just-in-time delivery based on takt time.
+   - Description: Algorithm to optimise delivery routes for automotive parts, considering constraints like one-way paths, capacities, and just-in-time delivery based on takt time.
    - Tech: Python with OR-Tools for vehicle routing.
    - [View Project](./projects/assembly-line-delivery-routing/README.md)

-2. Workforce Management Calculator
-   - (Coming soon) Based on cycle times and demand to forecast required team members.

-3. Cohort Analysis for Retention
-   - (Coming soon) Analyzing patterns in manufacturing data.

-## Why This Portfolio?
-These projects highlight skills in analytical problem-solving, stakeholder-friendly insights, and operational efficiency—directly relevant to roles in supply chain, mining/oil & gas, and remote operations.

-Feel free to star this repo or reach out if you'd like to collaborate!